High Quality Links purple

 Stewart

 The number of links pointing to your website is one of the most critical factors for driving traffic.
-That’s because the more backlinks it has, the higher it ranks on Google’s search engine results pages (SERPs).
+That’s because the more backlinks your website has, the better your chances of ranking in Google’s search engine results pages (SERPs).

 High-quality backlinks are: